 A prepaid expense is listed within the current assets section of the balance sheet until the prepaid item is consumed.
 Once consumption has occurred, the prepaid expense is removed from the balance sheet and is instead reported in that period as an expense on the income statement.
 If the total ending balance in the prepaid expenses account is quite small, it may be aggregated with other assets and reported within an "other assets" line item on the balance sheet.

 When the amount of a prepaid expense is immaterial, the accountant may choose to immediately charge it to expense.
-Doing so is more efficient than charging it to expense with multiple entries over a period of time.
+Doing so is more efficient than initially recording it as an asset and then charging it to expense with multiple journal entries over a period of time.